leanix/leanix-k8s-connector/README.md

 ## Overview

 The LeanIX Kubernetes Connector (Integration Hub self start) runs in the Kubernetes cluster as a container itself and collects information from the cluster like namespaces, deployments, pods, etc. The information are sanitized and brought into the LDIF (LeanIX Data Interchange Format) format that LeanIX understands.
-The output then is stored in the `kubernetes.ldif` file that gets imported into LeanIX.
+If custom storage backend is enabled, The output then is stored in the `kubernetes.ldif` file that gets imported into LeanIX.
 The progress is updated to Integration Hub datasource.
 The Integration API run is taken care by Integration Hub.

 ## Getting started